therekrab/autopilot/docs/source/usage.rst

   straight towards target) takes over, even if an entry angle is desired.
 This should be set to a small value.

-The default constructor for this class, ``new APProfile()``, sets all values to zero.
+The default constructor for this class, ``new APProfile(APConstraints constraints)``, sets all values to zero.
 More documentation for this class can be found at the docs `here
 <https://therekrab.github.io/autopilot/javadoc/com/therekrab/autopilot/APProfile.html>`_.

 ``APTarget``